oinume/lekcije/README.md

 # lekcije
-Follow your favorite teachers of DMM Eikaiwa
+Follow your favorite teachers in DMM Eikaiwa and receive notification when favorite teachers open lessons.

 # Install dependencies